WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-update_tools-ps1.md

 foreach ($File in $SysInternals) {
     if (Test-Path $File.Name) {
         if ($File.LastWriteTime -ne (get-Item $File.Name).LastWriteTime) {
             Write-Host $File.Name "is out of date.
-Downloading new version€¦"
+Downloading new version"
             Copy-Item $file -Force
 } #end If LastWriteTime
             else {